DorianDaimer/DorianDaimer.github.io/_teaching/2021-fall-teaching-4.md

 location: "Honolulu, Hawaii"
 ---

 This course consisted of in-person laboratory experiments as well as recitation sessions covering basic electric and magnetic phenomena.
-Students learned about circuits, Ohm's law, electric and magnetic fields, solenoids and oscillations in electric circuits.
+Students learned about circuits, Ohm's law, electric and magnetic fields, capacitors, solenoids and oscillations in electric circuits.